nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * has a need to find relevant contacts pertaining to a specific module
 * is reasonably comfortable using CLI apps

-**Value proposition**: allows user to find relevant contacts (eg professors, classmates) from a specific module quickly
+**Value proposition**: allows user to find relevant contacts (e.g professors, classmates) from a specific module quickly

 ### User stories